The Cross is the most sacred symbol of Christianity. Initially, this object was the symbol of torment and

 The Red Cross of Constantine means Knights Beneficent of the Holy City.

 This is also the symbol of the Red Cross which delivers humanitarian aid to victims of war and disaster.

 This symbol has got a meaning regarding their ethnic origin for Irish, Scottish, and Welsh.
 The Celtic cross consists of a point and nested circle and cross.
-According to a popular legend of Ireland, St. Patrick has combined the symbol of Christianity cross with the sun's life-giving properties and so that the Celtic cross has emerged.
-The Celtic cross was being used on tombstones in the past.
+According to a popular legend of Ireland, St. Patrick has combined the symbol of the Christianity cross with the sun's life-giving properties and so the Celtic cross has emerged.
+The Celtic cross was used on tombstones in the past.
 Nowadays, it is widely used as jewelry.

 Ichthys means fish in Greek.
 This symbol resembles a fish and consists of two-piece of intersecting arcs.
 This is a mysterious symbol used by the first Christians.
 Ichthys is the son of the ancient Syrian goddess Atargatis.
 It symbolizes fertility.
 Ichthys is used in modern Christianity as written Jesus inside it.
 At the same time, this symbol is attached to cars in western countries to emphasize the car's driver is a Christian.

 Dove represents the Holy Spirit in Christianity.
 It is also a harbinger of freedom and peace.
 Dove is an indispensable figure of jewelry and accessories.

 The crown of thorns is an important symbol of Christianity that was placed on Jesus' head, before the crucifixion.
 About this theme, Jesus with the Crown of Thorns has painted by Michelangelo Caravaggio.
 This painting is one of the world's most famous and beautiful works.